Summary Points

 Missed Charges

-Missed charges can have a significant impact on healthcare organizations, both in terms of revenue loss and compliance risks.
+Missed charges can significantly impact healthcare organizations, both in revenue loss and compliance risks.
 Here are some facts about missed charges in the charge capture process:

 - Common problem in healthcare: According to a study by the Healthcare Financial Management Association, the average hospital misses about 3% of chargeable services, which can result in significant revenue loss over time.